 - Schedule a regular catch up or night out with friends and invest time in your social circle.

-- If dinnertime doesn’t suit because of schedules, try a different mealtime (such as lunch or brunch!) or have a snack or tea together when everyone’s home.
+- Commit to enjoying a regular dinner together (at least once a week) to connect with friends and/or family.
+If dinnertime doesn’t suit because of schedules, try a different mealtime (like brunch or lunch), or have a tea together when you both/all have some free time.

-Reforming Our Communities
+Reshape Our Communities

 “A deep sense of love and belonging is an irresistible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.”

 Social media has become a huge part of how we interact on a daily basis.
 While this has enabled us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has come at a cost.
 We spend less and less time face-to-face with friends, family, and loved ones.
 Less time building and strengthening relationships which are truly important to us.
 We’re seeing younger generations missing out on learning and practicing key skills needed to communicate and socialise effectively with others on a face-to-face level.
 On top of that, we compare ourselves to other people’s “personas” that they portray on the internet, which often aren’t true perceptions of their real life at all, but illusions.